-Mbari Uno wants to change the way Nigerians think about design - THISDAYLIVE
+Mbari Uno Wants to Change the Way Nigerians Think about Design - THISDAYLIVE

 “This kind of space needs to exist across Africa,” he said at the opening.
 “There are gaps within the design industry – we don’t have a holistic direction for how people can find designers.
 We started as a website, documenting designers across Sub-Saharan Africa; one year later, we’ve been able to launch our first space.”

-“We want to have design tours, conferences and even a design publication,” Mr Anagbado said.
+“We want to have design tours, conferences and even a design publication,” Anagbado said.
 “We want to get to a level where design is legislated in Nigeria.
-Our focus is on training the human being; it is sad that small Italy has more designers than the entire Africa.”
+Our focus is on training the human being; it is sad that small Italy has more designers than the entire Africa”.

-Mr Anagbado believes design is essential to Nigeria (and Africa’s) emergence as an economic powerhouse.
+He further believes that design is essential to Nigeria (and Africa’s) emergence as an economic powerhouse.

 For Mbari Uno’s Hub Manager, Julia Obinna, design isn’t just graphics or fashion design, but extends across a spectrum of categories, including business and space design; some of these ideas are woven into Mbari Uno’s first hub, which is cited at the heart of Lagos.